Converting from PostGIS

 WhereParam.png

-This published parameter makes a reference to the one previously created, indicated by $(NeighborhoodName).
+This published parameter references the previously created parameter, indicated by $(NeighborhoodName).
 Click OK to add the new private parameter.

 3. Run the Workspace Using Prompt for User Parameters

 Before running the workspace, click the Run drop-down and enable Prompt for User Parameters.
-This option will prompt the user at run time to select a neighborhood.
+This option will prompt the user to select a neighborhood at runtime.

 Prompt.png